ryugyong/miragetop/README.md

 # mtop
 ocaml toplevel inside mirageos

-Akin to when someone got bash running on linus's kernel.
+like when someone got bash running on linus's kernel?